robtaussig/ReactChess/README.md

 ![workers]

+- Fully functional, including pawn promotion, en passant, and castling.

-- Written purely in JavaScript and React.js, with web workers created and communicated with through the Flux cycle.
+- Written purely in JavaScript and React.js, with the web workers created and communicated with through the Flux cycle.

 [board]: ./docs/board.png
 [game]: ./docs/moves.gif